sian-wusidi/spatialcooccurrence/README.md

 An [old national map sheet](https://www.polybox.ethz.ch/index.php/s/sis7JpXflRBi9jy) of 14000 * 9600 pixels is uploaded in Polybox to generate predictions for the whole map sheet.

-Due to copyright issue, not all training/testing data can be publicly provided.
+Due to the copyright issue, not all training / testing data can be publicly provided.
 Please send request to sidiwu@ethz.ch for further discussion.

 ### Citation
 If you want to use the scripts, please cite the paper:

 @article{WU2023199,
 title = {Domain adaptation in segmenting historical maps: A weakly supervised approach through spatial co-occurrence}, journal = {ISPRS Journal of Photogrammetry and Remote Sensing},